Itzraj786iul/ColonNet-Disease-Classifier/README.md

-# ColonNet-Disease-Classifier 🧠🔬
+# GI-Disease-Classifier 🧠🔬

-A deep learning-based image classification project to detect and categorize colon-related diseases from endoscopic images using Convolutional Neural Networks (CNNs) and transfer learning with MobileNet.
+A deep learning-based image classification project to detect and categorize gastrointestinal diseases from endoscopic images using Convolutional Neural Networks (CNNs) and transfer learning with MobileNet.

 ---

 ## 📌 Project Overview

-The project focuses on building a robust CNN-based model to classify images of colonoscopy into four categories:
+This project focuses on classifying gastrointestinal diseases into the following four categories:
 - Normal
 - Ulcerative Colitis
 - Polyps
 - Esophagitis

-Medical professionals often rely on endoscopic imaging for diagnosis.
-Automating classification can assist in faster and more consistent diagnoses, particularly in resource-limited settings.
+The goal is to assist medical professionals in faster and more consistent diagnoses using automated image classification models.

 ---